Living in Santiago as an American for One Month

 Visiting Santiago is like visiting your cousin’s place.
 It’s somewhat familiar, perhaps it’s a little dirty, you’re glad to arrive, and you’re even more happy to leave.
-After a month living in Primo Santiago, Cousin Santiago, I have a few thoughts to share.
+After a month living in Primo Santiago, Cousin Santiago, I have a few thoughts to share as an American living in Santiago.

-I lived in Santiago as part of my 4-month Remote Year experience.
+I lived in Santiago as a single female traveling solo as part of my 4-month Remote Year experience.
 Remote Year provided my housing and my office space, while also including a few extra activities.
 For more info about my Remote Year experience, check out this article.

 Do You Love Santiago?